Start Printed Page 69272

 (c) NRCS reserves the right to correct all errors in entering data or the results of computations in an EQIP contract.
 If a participant does not agree to such corrections, NRCS shall terminate the contract.

 (a) Except as provided in paragraph (b) of this section, any payment or portion thereof to any person, joint venture, legal entity, or Tribe will be made without regard to questions of this title under State law and without regard to any claim or lien against the crop, or proceeds thereof, in favor of the owner or any other creditor except agencies of the U.S. Government.
 The regulations governing offsets and withholdings found at part 1403 of this chapter will be applicable to contract payments.

 (b) EQIP participants may assign any payments in accordance with part 1404 of this chapter.

 (a) A person, joint operation, legal entity, or Indian Tribe that is determined to have erroneously represented any fact affecting a program determination made in accordance with this part will not be entitled to contract payments and must refund to NRCS all payments, plus interest, determined in accordance with 7 CFR part 1403.

 (b) A producer who is determined to have knowingly—

 (1) Adopted any scheme or device that tends to defeat the purpose of the program;

-(3) Misrepresented any fact affecting a program determination, shall refund to NRCS all payments, plus interest determined in accordance with 7 CFR part 1403 received by such producer with respect to all contracts.
-The producer's interest in all contracts shall be terminated.
+(4) Misrepresented any fact affecting a program determination, will refund to NRCS all payments, plus interest, determined in accordance with 7 CFR part 1403, received by such producer with respect to all contracts.
+The producer's interest in all contracts will be terminated.

 BILLING CODE 3410-16-P